Remember… this is just a sampling of all our local Northern Vermont attractions. Be sure to visit our Great Outdoors section for more recommendations!

 Cold Hollow Cider Mill – Waterbury, VT

 The top producers of Fresh Apple Cider in all of New England – one of the very few that press year-round.
-See cider that’s still made the old fashioned way, with a rack and cloth press built in the 1920’s.
-Taste their legendary fudge and cider donuts with great with big cup of fresh.
+See cider that’s still made the old fashioned way, with a rack and cloth press built in the 1920′s.
+Taste their legendary fudge and cider donuts, great with a big cup of fresh cider.
+Be sure to visit the wine tasting room featuring several Vermont wines.

 Diamond Hill Store – Danville, VT